Admissions

 Applicants being offered admission must inform the department of their intention to accept and also pay a non-refundable deposit fee of CAD $1000.00 by the offer deadline date.
 This fee will be deducted from the tuition following registration and entry into the program.
 Applicants who are offered a spot in the program will be sent an email detailing their acceptance, as well as a deadline for when they must notify the department if they plan to attend.
 Applicants who do not respond by that deadline may have their offer rescinded and the spot offered to the next individual on the waitlist.

-The MPT program is intensive and demanding.
+Yes.
+However, the MPT program is intensive and demanding.
+Students are expected to be available Monday to Friday, 8:00am to 6:00pm.
 Each student has a personal method of time management and varying priorities.
 Most students in the program find it difficult to manage part-time employment.

 While we do not technically have a cutoff GPA, we do have minimum admission requirements that must all be met to be considered for an interview.
 While an applicant’s calculated GPA is reviewed and included in the ranking, we do have a holistic approach to admissions, meaning that we look at all aspects of an individual’s application.
 Please note that admission to the MPT program is very competitive and meeting the minimum requirements does not guarantee an interview.